XingtongGe/xingtongge.github.io/_pages/about.md

 This is Xingtong Ge, a master student in Beijing Institute of Technology, also a research intern at the Base Model Group, SenseTime Research.
 I'm expected to receive my Master Degree in June 2024.
 Before that, I received my Bachelor Degree of Computer Science from Beijing Institute of Technology in June 2022.

-I'm interested in AIGC, Diffusion Models, Video compression, Gaussian Splatting, etc.
+I'm interested in AIGC, Diffusion Models, Video Compression, Gaussian Splatting, etc.

 📧: xingtong.ge@gmail.com.
 Feel free to contact me if you're intersted in my research.